• Skip to primary navigation

 Grain-free Sourdough by It Takes Time

-There are other grain-free sourdough recipes out there but most call for a nut base.
+There are other grain-free sourdough recipes out there but those that call for a nut base will need a different method for fermenting due to them needing something to jump start it (like sauerkraut) rather than just the starch.
+This recipe is an example of that.
 I hope to have some additional recipes for you in the future.

 • Ingredient Amounts: The amounts we give in the ingredient list are the amounts you will need if you only feed the starter twice a day, which is the least number of times you should feed it.
 So if you feed it more often, you will of course need more flour and water.